haoran119/c-cpp/面试总结之C-C++/README.md

                 * Should uniformly distribute the keys (Each table position equally likely for each key)
         * In practice, we can often employ heuristic techniques to create a hash function that performs well.
         * The two heuristic methods are hashing by division and hashing by multiplication which are as follows:
-            * The mod method:
+            * The `mod` method:
                 * In this method for creating hash functions, we map a key into one of the slots of table by taking the remainder of key divided by table_size.
                 * That is, the hash function is
                     * `h(key) = key mod table_size`
                     * `i.e. key % table_size`
                 * Hence it can be seen that by this hash function, many keys can have the same hash.
-This is called Collision.
+This is called `Collision`.
-            * The multiplication method:
+            * The `multiplication` method:
                 * In multiplication method, we multiply the key k by a constant real number c in the range 0 < c < 1 and extract the fractional part of k * c.
                 * Then we multiply this value by table_size m and take the floor of the result.
 It can be represented as
                     * `h(k) = floor (m * (k * c mod 1))`